pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 Depending on the network between multiple Kubernetes clusters, there are different methods.

-If all Kubernetes have same Cluster Domain, just need to update the `spec.crossK8s` configuration of TidbCluster.
+If all Kubernetes have the same Cluster Domain, you only need to update the `spec.crossK8s` configuration of TidbCluster.
 Run the following command:

 {{< copyable "shell-regular" >}}